Sheffield United F.C.: Supporters and rivalries

 Sheffield United derive support from a broad cross-section of the city and its environs, with branches of the official supporters' club running from Swinton, Kiveton Park, Retford, and Eckington.
 Further afield, supporters groups also exist in Essex, the Republic of Ireland, the Netherlands, and Australia, amongst others.

-A 2013 study of posts on social networking site Twitter found that Blades fans have the most positive interactions with the official account of their club out of any in English football.
+A 2013 study of posts on social networking site Twitter found that Sheffield United fans had the most positive interactions with the official account of their club out of any in English football.
 Sheffield United were also found to have the most 'obsessed' fans in the 2006–07 Premier League, with supporters reportedly thinking about the team 110 times a day on average.

 United have a number of celebrity supporters including: